One of the most time-honored pieces of advice in the electronics industry applies to employee productivity:

 "If it's lagging, turn it off for a few minutes and try again."

-Productivity vs burnout
+Productivity vs. burnout

 Being good at your job requires a clear mind and focus

-Whatever your job may require, it's always a process of fulfilling a series of tasks and duties – and it implies continuous improvement; both on the individual, and the company level.
+Whatever your job may require, it's always a process of fulfilling a series of tasks and duties – and it implies continuous improvement, both on the individual and the company level.

 How to stay focused?
 Let's talk about mindfulness at work

-First of all, it's important to know that it's more beneficial to take multiple short breaks, rather than one long one.
+First of all, it's important to know that taking multiple short breaks is more beneficial, rather than one long one.
 Also, a break can look different for everyone – sometimes, it's going to be simply getting up from your chair and grabbing a glass of water.
-Other times, you'll benefit from taking a short walk every hour or two, or even doing simple breathing exercises (Stress Management: Breathing Exercises for Relaxation | Michigan Medicine).
+Other times, you'll benefit from taking a short walk every hour or two or even doing simple breathing exercises.

-Mindfulness – how it can help you in the long run?
+Mindfulness – how can it help you in the long run?

-How do we become mindful?
-In today's world of information overload, we can easily become overwhelmed – that's why it's essential to distinguish what is important, and what relates to you at any given time.
-Being mindful is nothing more than honouring your current needs, state of mind and well-being.
-It's all about „the now“ - both physically and mentally.
+In today's world of information overload, we can quickly become overwhelmed – that's why it's essential to distinguish what is important and what relates to you at any given time — being mindful means honoring your current needs, state of mind, and well-being.
+It's all about the now - both physically and mentally.